DaviDevMod/focus-trap/README.md

 The logic for the treatement of edge cases, in matter of browser consistency regarding tabbing around in a page, is took from [tabbable](https://github.com/focus-trap/tabbable).

-The reason why _tabbable_ is not being used directly as a dependency is that the hook aims to be as light and fast as possible and tabbable is, for the purposes of the hook, too powerful.
+The reason why _tabbable_ is not being used directly as a dependency is that the hook aims to be as light and fast as possible and _tabbable_ is, for the purposes of this hook, too powerful.

 The hook leaves the responsibility of choosing focusable and tabbable elements up to the browser, and only tests the tabbability of the first and last supposed-to-be-tabbable elements in the trap.
 The whole _tabbable_'s logic is oversimplified to about 50 lines of code.